 No. These are two separate courses, with separate prerequisites.
 If you have fulfilled the prerequisites for the courses, you can take either before the other.
 Since Biology 1A/1AL has a prerequisite of Chem 3A, students often take Biology 1B first.

 How often are the MCB courses offered?

 The prerequisite courses are all offered fall, spring and summer.
 Enroll early because some are heavily impacted and fill quickly.
 The core courses of C100A, 100B, 102, & 104 are all offered fall and spring.
-Check the online catalog for offerings of our other courses.
+Check the online bulletin for offerings of our other courses.

 May I use MCB research units in satisfaction of the MCB elective requirement?

 No. Independent studies will not fulfill major requirements.
 The units will count towards unit requirements in the college.

 When should I take the upper-division lab course?